bytosaur/arduino-workshop/README.md

     - Setting up the Arduino IDE
     - Understanding the Arduino programming language
     - Writing and uploading your first Arduino sketch
-    - Working with variables, data types, and control structures

-3. Hardware Components (10 mins)
-    - electronic components (diodes, capacitors, transistors)
+3. Example 2: Interfacing the real world (40 mins)
-    - advanced components (ICs, board, sensors, and motors)
+    - Digital and analog I/O
     - Using the breadboard

-4. break (10 minutes)

-4. Example 2: Interfacing the real world (40 mins)
-    - Digital and analog I/O
+    - Working with variables, data types
     - Measuring & Controlling (LEDs, Resistors)
     - Serial communication with the Computer

+4. break (15 minutes)

-5. Building a prototype: OSC to stepper motor (1h 20mins)
+5. Building a prototype: OSC to stepper motor (1h 40mins)
     - the stepper motor
     - installing a library
     - the hardware patch (common ground, )